luisdossantos/mooc-mit-deeplearning/README.md

 Build and train a Convolutional Neural Network (CNN) for classification of handwritten digits from the famous [MNIST](http://yann.lecun.com/exdb/mnist/) dataset.
 ##### Part 2 - Debiasing Facial Detection Systems
 Explore two prominent aspects of applied deep learning: facial detection and algorithmic bias.
-We build a facial detection model that learns the _latent variables_ underlying face image datasets and uses this to adaptively re-sample the training data, thus mitigating any biases that may be present in order to train a _debiased_ model.
+We build a facial detection model that learns the _latent variables_ underlying face image datasets and uses this to adaptively re-sample the training data, thus mitigating any biases that may be present in order to train a _debiased_ model.<br/>
 [Related paper](http://introtodeeplearning.com/AAAI_MitigatingAlgorithmicBias.pdf)

 <br/>

 #### 3. Reinforcement Learning